penn-nlp/mmid/doc.md

 Download the dataset [here](downloads.html).
 For the example translation experiment below, we assume that you've downloaded a medium language pack.

-### Dataset structure
+### CNN package

-In this section, we'll discuss how to work with the medium view image feature downloads.
+In this section, we'll discuss how to work with the CNN image feature downloads.
 Each language download has the following macro file structure, each folder of which is described in more depth below.

 ```